Geometric Bijections Between Spanning Trees and Break Divisors: Geometric Bijections

-\begin{proposition} Given an acyclic cycle orientation configuration $\mathfrak{C}$, the set of $\mathfrak{C}$-faithful orientations form a system of representatives for the cycle reversal system of $G$. \end{proposition}
+\begin{proposition} For each geometric cycle orientation configuration $\mathfrak{C}$ of $G$, the set of $\mathfrak{C}$-compatible orientations form a system of representatives for the cycle reversal system of $G$. \end{proposition}

-{\sc Proof:} For uniqueness, note that any two orientations in the same cycle reversal class differ by a disjoint union of directed cycles, so they cannot both be $\mathfrak{C}$-faithful.
-For existence, start with an orientation $\Ocal$ and reverse some directed cycle not oriented as in $\mathfrak{C}$.
-We claim that this process will eventually stop.
-Suppose not: since the number of orientations is finite, WLOG the orientation returns to $\Ocal$ after flipping some directed cycles $C_1,\ldots,C_k$ in that order (the cycles might not be distinct).
-Since each $C_i$ is of the opposite orientation as in $\mathfrak{C}$, we have $C_1+\ldots+C_k=0$, contradicting the acyclicity of $\mathfrak{C}$. $\Box$\\
+{\sc Proof:} For uniqueness, note that any two distinct orientations in the same cycle reversal class differ by a disjoint union of directed cycles, so they cannot both be $\mathfrak{C}$-compatible.
+For existence, start with an orientation $\Ocal$ and keep reversing some directed cycle not oriented as in $\mathfrak{C}$, if any.
+This process will eventually stop: suppose not, since the number of orientations is finite, WLOG the orientation returns to $\Ocal$ after flipping some directed cycles $C_1,\ldots,C_k$ in that order (the cycles might not be distinct).
+Since $C_1+\ldots+C_k=0$ and each $C_i$ is of the opposite orientation as in $\mathfrak{C}$, we have a contradiction with (\ref{LP_condition}). $\Box$\\